zentrocdot/sd-webui-aspect_ratios-dd/README.md

 ## Calculation of Width and Height

-<p align="justify">Depending on the orientation Width or Height is set to 512 pixel.</p>
+<p align="justify">Depending on the orientation Width or Height is set to 512 pixel.
+The aspect ratio is used as quotient for the calculation.
+The result is given in unit of measurement as pixel.</p>

 + Landscape